-- " Concentration risk is high, despite good average asset quality. - " Dexia group is unable to generate profit on a sustained basis. - " Dexia group might need further recapitalisation during its multiyear runoff.
+- " Concentration risk is high, despite good average asset quality. - " Dexia group is unable to generate profit on a sustained basis.

 Outlook

 The outlook on DCL's long-term deposit and senior unsecured debt ratings is stable, reflecting our view that in the absence of any major exogenous shock affecting the bank's solvency or funding capacity, its wind-down will likely unfold according to the resolution plan.